Year in Review 2018-19

 #Driving a more responsible business

-At the heart of Suncorp’s purpose is doing the right thing for our stakeholders and taking responsibility for our environment.
+At the heart of Suncorp’s purpose is doing the right thing for our stakeholders.

 ESG considerations are being embedded across our value chain.
 Suncorp’s Responsible Investment Policy incorporates ESG considerations into the evaluation of investment risks and opportunities.
 Our Corporate Responsibility Principles are also embedded in our Procurement Policy and Supplier Code of Practice for our Australian operations.